 Restoring a soft-deleted version

-You can restore a soft-deleted blob version by calling the Undelete Blob operation on the version while the soft delete retention period is in effect.
-The Undelete Blob operation restores all soft-deleted versions of the blob.
+You can use the Undelete Blob operation to restore soft-deleted versions during the soft delete retention period.
+The Undelete Blob operation always restores all soft-deleted versions of the blob.
 It is not possible to restore only a single soft-deleted version.

 Restoring soft-deleted versions with the Undelete Blob operation does not promote any version to be the current version.
-To restore the current version, first restore all soft-deleted versions, and then use the Copy Blob operation to copy a previous version to restore the blob.
+To restore the current version, first restore all soft-deleted versions, and then use the Copy Blob operation to copy a previous version to a new current version.

 The following diagram shows how to restore soft-deleted blob versions with the Undelete Blob operation, and how to restore the current version of the blob with the Copy Blob operation.